quantumlib/Stim/doc/python_api_reference_vDev.md

         4. Get samples using circuit.compile_detector_sampler(), feed them to the decoder, and compare its observable flip predictions to the actual flips recorded in the samples.
+        4a.
+Actually, sinter will basically handle steps 2 through 4 for you.
+            So you should probably have just generated your circuits, called `sinter collect` on them, then `sinter plot` on the results.
         5. Write the paper.

     Error mechanisms are described in terms of the visible detection events and the